 - HEPA filters are the solution.
 “HEPA” sounds fancy, but it’s just a standard that means the filter catches 99% of particles .3 micrometers and above (they also get particles smaller than .3 micrometers–the .3 designation is based on the overlapping point of different types of filtering).
 That covers a lot of particulate pollution–the most-often cited figures are for 2.5 micrometers.

 HEPA filters aren’t rocket science.
-They work pretty simply: particles get stuck in the fiberglass fibers (using a few types of physical filtering processes).
+They work pretty simply: particles get stuck in the synthetic fibers (using a few types of physical filtering processes).
 In fact, if you have a vacuum cleaner, it probably has a HEPA filter in it.
 You can get one for about $10.